Allow me to reiterate,

 - A few psuedo-Ominous Latin Chanting tracks on the soundtrack of The Vision of Escaflowne have lyrics that consist solely of repeating the word "Escaflowne" over and over again.

 ""So-nic's on the run!
 So-nic's number one!
 So-nic's coming next, so watch out for Sonic X!"

-- Another version of the theme tune takes this trope Up to Eleven, whereupon the entire song solely consists of only the title.
+- The UK version of the theme tune takes this trope Up to Eleven, whereupon the entire song solely consists of only the title.

 - "Maya, Maya the Bee!"